michaelfranzl/socket.io-bridge/README.md

 Note:

-* The server doesn't need to hard-code event names
+* The server doesn't need to hard-code event names.
-* socket.io callbacks (functions as payload) work
+* socket.io callbacks (functions as payload) work.
 * There are no other event listeners except those which are specified by both clients (server passes through everything and has no reserved event names).
-* If one client disconnects the socket, the other socket is disconnected too.
+* If one client disconnects the socket, the other socket will be disconnected too.
-* Only one client needs to specify the argument `peer_uid`, the peer does not.
+* Only one client needs to specify the argument `peer_uid`, the other peer does not.
 * The `uid` argument must be globally unique.
 This is a hard requirement.
 If not, the `err` argument in `onresult` is set and `socket` will be `null`.
 However, after a client has disconnected, its name can be re-used.
+* Both clients can connect at different times (earlier or later than the other).
+Only as soon as the requested client, identified by `peer_id`, connects, the `onresult()` callback delivers the peer sockets on both clients.
+* An arbitrary number of client-client bridges can be created in this way by calling `make()` as many times as needed.

+The [test file](packages/client/tests/test.js) provides working examples.
+Run the tests with `npm test` in the directory `packages/client`.

 ## Connection establishment protocol

-This protocol is implemented by `socket.io-bridge/server` and `socket.io-bridge/client`.
-The user does not need to know about it.
+This protocol is implemented by the packages `socket.io-bridge/server` and `socket.io-bridge/client`.
+The user does not need to know about it, it's working behind the scenes.

-One master namespace on the server (here `/bridge`) serves to negotiate the creation of new private namespaces (in below example `bname`).
+One master namespace on the server (here called `/bridge`) is used to negotiate the creation of new private namespaces (in below example called `bname`).

 ````
 CLIENT c1                     SERVER                      CLIENT c2
                             nsp:/bridge
 ---------connection----------->  |
 -----------login-------------->  |